-20. Have you, or has any body corporate, partnership or unincorporated institution with which you are, or have been, associated as a director or shareholder, been the subject of an investigation, in South Africa or elsewhere, by or at the instigation of a government department or agency, professional association or other regulatory body?
+20. Have you, or has any body corporate, partnership or unincorporated institution with which you are, or have been, associated as a director and/or shareholder and/or beneficial owner, been the subject of an investigation, in South Africa or elsewhere, by or at the instigation of a government department or agency, professional association or other regulatory body?
 If so, give particulars:

-21. Have you, or has any body corporate, partnership or unincorporated institution in which you are, or have been, associated as a director or shareholder, been involved in money laundering or terrorist activities or subject to a sanction in terms of a Resolution of the United Nations Security Council?
+21. Have you, or has any body corporate, partnership or unincorporated institution in which you are, or have been, associated as a director and/or shareholder and/or beneficial owner, been involved in money laundering or terrorist activities or subject to a sanction in terms of a Resolution of the United Nations Security Council?
 If so, give particulars: